-11 Most of the fee changes in 2017-2021 not included in our selection have been mentioned by a single third party [%], which however was able to negotiate with Visa and reduce the impact of most of the new fees to zero.
+11 Most of the fee changes in 2017-2021 not included in our selection have been mentioned by a single third party [≫], which however was able to negotiate with Visa and reduce the impact of most of the new fees to zero.
 Customers also mentioned a number of fee changes implemented in 2022, which is beyond the period covered by the information request sent to Visa.

-- 8.25 We asked for all the documents that decision-making bodies within Mastercard and Visa used when considering each fee change (or which informed any assessment included in such documents) which refer to the rationales for the change or set out the considerations that informed the choice of the specific level of the fee. - 8.26 We also asked Mastercard and Visa to provide evidence, including relevant supporting documentation, on competition for the relevant services, and on the considerations informing the decision to apply a fee to a specific category of customers, the structure of the fee, and associated payments to issuers or acquirers. - 8.27 Both Mastercard and Visa submitted internal documents along with narrative responses to these questions, answering separately for scheme and processing fees.
+such documents) which refer to the rationales for the change or set out the considerations that informed the choice of the specific level of the fee.

+- 8.26 We also asked Mastercard and Visa to provide evidence, including relevant supporting documentation, on competition for the relevant services, and on the considerations informing the decision to apply a fee to a specific category of customers, the structure of the fee, and associated payments to issuers or acquirers. - 8.27 Both Mastercard and Visa submitted internal documents along with narrative responses to these questions, answering separately for scheme and processing fees.
 The nature, content and number of the documents reflect the governance structures of each company.